 - Complaint.
 Any member of the University community may file a complaint against a student for violations of the Student Code of Conduct.
 A complaint shall be prepared in writing by the Complainant or interviewing University official and directed to the Student Conduct Administrator.
 Complaints should be submitted as soon as possible after a violation takes place, but no "statute of limitations" prevents the Student Conduct Administrator from acting when deemed warranted. - 2.
 Initial Notification.
 When the Student Conduct Administrator believes there is substantial evidence to support the alleged complaint/violation, the Student Conduct Administrator will arrange a meeting with the student(s).
 The accused student shall be notified in writing via HBU email that there has been a complaint filed against them, or in which they have been identified to have possibly had involvement.
 The accused student shall be provided notice of the allegations against the student and a copy of the written complaint, when deemed appropriate, as determined by the Student Conduct Administrator. - 3.
 Inquiry.
 The Student Conduct Administrator will conduct an inquiry to determine if the complaint has merit.
-The purpose of the inquiry is to Subsequent proceedings may be arranged at the discretion of the Student Conduct Administrator.
+Subsequent proceedings may be arranged at the discretion of the Student Conduct Administrator.
 The Student Conduct Administrator may, at his or her discretion, ask a HBU faculty or staff member to be or present during the inquiry process.
-During the course of the inquiry process, if new information is obtained that the student may have violated additional policies and procedures not included in the initial notification, the Student Conduct Administrator shall notify the student of the additional violations that are alleged. - 4.
+During the course of the inquiry process, if new information is obtained that the student may have violated additional policies and procedures not included in the initial notification, the Student Conduct Administrator shall notify the student of the additional violations that are alleged.
+The Complainant and the Respondent have the right to be assisted by an advisor they choose, at their own expense.
+The advisor must be a member of the University community and may not be an attorney.
+The Complainant and/or the Respondent are responsible for presenting his or her own information; therefore, advisors are not permitted to speak or to participate directly in any Student Conduct meeting. - 4.
 Resolution.
 If the complaint is not admitted to and/or cannot be disposed of by mutual consent, the Student Conduct Administrator will make a decision based on the information revealed in the inquiry and the preponderance of evidence.
 If the respondent is found in violation of the Code of Conduct, sanctions shall be assigned by the Student Conduct Administrator.
-If the student is found to not have violated the conduct standards of the university, he/she will be notified through HBU email of his/her release from further involvement in the situation. - 5.
-Notification.
+If the student is found to not have violated the conduct standards of the university, he/she will be notified through HBU email of his/her release from further involvement in the situation.

+5. Notification.
 The Student Conduct Administrator will notify the Respondent in writing of the decision(s) reached.
 The student will be notified of his/her right to appeal, and information on the appeals process will be included in writing.
+If a student is found responsible for a drug violation, or if the student is found responsible for an alcohol violation and is under the age of 21, the University reserves the right to inform the student's parents regarding the infraction and consequential outcomes.